This post may contain affiliate links, from which we earn an income.

 What is a Motorhome?

-A motorhome, called a camping-car in Europe, is traditionally a coach-built vehicle that offers a caravan-type living area built onto a base vehicle chassis.
+A motorhome, called a camping-car in Europe, is a vehicle that offers a caravan-type living area built onto a base vehicle chassis.

 A Class Motorhome